daydreaming-experiment/app/CONTRIBUTING.md

 Maven doesn't always know where your Android SDK lives, especially when run from IntelliJ (where the environment variables don't get set as we configured above).
-Let us enlight it: edit the `~/.m2/settings.xml` file in your home folder to make it look like this:
+Let us enlight it: edit `~/.m2/settings.xml` in your home folder to make it look like this:

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"